neuvector/docs/user/pages/02.deploying/03.openshift/docs.md

 ```

 ### Updating the CVE Database on OpenShift Deployments
 The latest scanner image always contains the most recent CVE database update from NeuVector.
 For this reason, a version tag is not recommended when pulling the image.
 However, updating the CVE database requires regular pulling of the latest scanner image so the updater cron job can redeploy the scanner(s).
 The samples above assume NeuVector images are pulled, tagged and pushed to a local OpenShift registry.
-Deployment is then from this registry instead of directly from registry.neuvector.com (or the legacy NeuVector registry on docker hub).
+Deployment is then from this registry instead of directly from neuvector (or the legacy NeuVector registry on docker hub).

 To regularly update the CVE database, we recommend a script/cron job be created to pull the latest NeuVector scanner image and perform the tagging and pushing steps to the local registry.
 This will ensure the CVE database is being updated regularly and images and containers are being scanned for new vulnerabilities.